 We don't want to make it a habit to leave and let our dogs stress, and returning will not reinforce the behaviors they might be displaying (barking, whining, chewing) as emotions have taken over and learning is likely not taking place.

 Your observations on the timing and nature of discomfort give you a good reference point for the difference between in and out of the crate and for helping your dog in general.

 Once you’ve determined the root issue it will be easier to make a plan to move forward.
 Sussing this out early can help with a training plan for any of the above issues.

 If it turns out your dog is having a hard time being alone no matter if he/she is in a crate or not, consider reaching out for help specifically for separation anxiety.

 Now that you've learned how to tell if your dog has separation anxiety or confinement anxiety, you're ready to continue on to other guides in the Anxiety Channel.
-Jump to Separation Anxiety step-by-step guides like how to make coming and going boring and how to set your home environment up for success, or check out other guides like how to teach your dog to stay calm outside of the house or what to do if your dog is barking at visitors in your house.
+Jump to Separation Anxiety step-by-step guides like how to make coming and going boring and how to set your home environment up for success, or check out other guides like how to teach your dog to stay calm outside of the house.

-Hop over to the Anxiety Channel if you'd like to ask any of the Dogly Training Advocates who are all certified dog trainers a question in the Community discussion or start any of the step-by-step guides in Environment Anxiety, People Anxiety, Separation Anxiety, or Understanding Anxiety.
+Hop over to the Anxiety Channel if you'd like to ask any of the Dogly Training Advocates who are all certified dog trainers a question in the Community discussion or start any of the step-by-step guides in Environment Anxiety, Separation Anxiety, or Understanding Anxiety.